 Responsible Administrator

-The Vice President for Technology and Security, successor, or designee, is responsible for annual and ad hoc review of this policy.
+The Vice President and General Counsel, successor, or designee, is responsible for annual and ad hoc review of this policy.
 The University President is responsible for approval of this policy.

 SOURCE: Approved by President on 04/26/2016; Revised and Approved by the President on ______.